Trackunit/developer-hub/sdk-docs/publish-app/marketplace-config.md

 },
 ```

-We recommend studying the iris-app-manifest.ts file before building your app, as it will give you an intuition of the constraints that your app can be built under.
+We recommend studying the iris-app-manifest.ts file before building your app, as it will give you an understanding of the constraints within which your app can be built.